-Check the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
-Check for damaged components and look for broken, bent, pushed out, or corroded terminals.
+Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 B0158 02: Ambient Air Temperature Sensor Circuit Short to Ground

 B0158 05: Ambient Air Temperature Sensor Circuit High Voltage/Open

-Labor: 1.0The cost of diagnosing the B0158 BUICK code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B0158 BUICK code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 Air temperature sensors allow the Heating, Ventilation, and Air Conditioning (HVAC) Control Module to monitor the temperature of the discharge air in the HVAC ducts.
 The module applies 5 volts to internal input resistors that are connected to the signal circuits of the air temperature sensors.
 The module provides ground to the air temperature sensors through the low reference circuit.
 The HVAC control module monitors the voltage drops across the air temperature sensors and uses the inputs for automatic control calculations.
 When the duct air temperatures are cold, the resistances of the sensors are high and the voltage signals are high.
 When the duct air temperatures are hot, the resistances of the sensors are low and the voltage signals are low.
 The HVAC control module converts the voltage values to count values where 1 volt is approximately equal to 51 counts.

 Need more information on how to fix the B0158 BUICK code?